bob-cd/bob-cd.github.io/pages/concepts/resource.md

 Each entry consists of the following keys:
 - `name`: String, Required: The unique name of the resource by which its to be referred in the `needs_resource` key of a step.
 - `type`: String, Required: This can either be `internal` or `external`.
 External resources are to be fetched from a Resource Provider, whereas Internal ones are outputs of another pipeline in the system (NOT IMPLEMENTED YET!
-See this [issue] (https://github.com/bob-cd/bob/issues/42).
+See this [issue](https://github.com/bob-cd/bob/issues/42).
 Resources are loaded lazily when required, so if a declared resource isn’t used in a step, it will not be fetched.

 Conditional keys: